What is Accounts Payable? (Definition, Process & Examples)

 Why automate accounts payable?

 Every company receives invoices and makes payments to vendors.
 However, processing these invoices and paying bills manually requires a considerable amount of time and is particularly costly.
 On average, it costs $12-15 to manually process an invoice, plus an additional $5 to pay via paper check.
-Manual accounts payable can additionally place a strain on visibility and operational resources and can burden the accounting team.
+Manual accounts payable can also strain visibility and operational resources and burden the accounting team.

 AP automation streamlines your accounts payable process from invoice capture to payment execution and keeps your information up-to-date and ready to use.
-With AP automation solutions like MineralTree, your accounts payable process becomes faster, easier, and more secure – saving your organization two valuable resources: both money and time.
+With AP automation solutions like MineralTree, your accounts payable process becomes faster, easier, and more secure, saving your organization two valuable resources: money and time.

 MineralTree request a demo